 Boulder was now well on its way, and was taking on the features of an established town.
 In 1871, dog control was initiated, in addition to a tree-planting program (Boulder was virtually treeless when first discovered).
 The first bank opened in 1874, and by 1880, the population had grown to 3,000 as developers had laid out 17 additions to the town.
 Electricity was made available to the citizens in 1887, and three years later the railroad depot was constructed, providing a new urban sophistication to the use of railroads in the Boulder community.
 In1893, Colorado became the second state (after Wyoming) to allow women the right to vote.

 In 1898, one of Boulder's crowning jewels, Chautauqua, was created.
 A group of Texans chose Boulder in1897 as a retreat to escape excessively hot Texas summers.
-They decided on Boulder, and built one of the nations most beautiful vacation spots.
+They decided on Boulder and built one of the nations most beautiful vacation spots.
 One of only three remaining in the country today, Boulder's Chautauqua was completed July 4th, 1898.
-Chautauqua's at the time were well respected family retreats, focusing on culture, music, nature, family activities and often religion.
-This Chautauqua was particularly important for the area, because it really began Boulder's parks and open space preservation.
+Chautauquas at the time were well-respected family retreats, focusing on culture, music, nature, family activities and often religion.
+This Chautauqua was particularly important for the area because it really began Boulder's parks and open space preservation.
 The day after Chautauqua's grand opening, the city of Boulder purchased the eastern slope of Flagstaff Mountain from the United States Government.
-Purchasing land for preservation became one of Boulder's top priorities, and still is today.
-The Boulder County Open Space program has over 54,000 acres dedicated to Parks and Open Space today.
+Purchasing land for preservation became one of Boulder's top priorities and still is today.
+The City of Boulder Open Space and Mountain Parks program has over 45,000 acres dedicated to parks and open space today.

 As the University grew to a population of 6,000 students in the early 1900's, the area around the campus known as "The Hill" began to expand.
 The population had reached 6,150 and Boulder was living up to her claim as the "Athens of the West."